rpede/tutorial-react-ci/README.md

 ### Modify the project

-To use eslintt, we first need to add it to the project configuration.
+To use eslint, we first need to add it to the project configuration.
 Luckily there is a tool that automates most of it.

 In a terminal within your IDE, do: